 Cystic fibrosis is a single gene disorder, caused by the CFTR gene mutation.

-A type of recessive autosomal disorder, cystic fibrosis gene is located on chromosome number 7.
+A type of recessive autosomal disorder, the cystic fibrosis gene is located on chromosome number 7.
 Cystic fibrosis transmembrane conductance regulator gene encodes cell membrane channel protein.
 This protein helps in the secretion of mucus, tear and saliva.

 Furthermore, it regulates the transportation of chloride ions across the membrane.
-Mutation in the CFTR gene results in accumulation of thick mucus in the lung and the ion channel across the membrane is disturbed.
+Mutation in the CFTR gene results in the accumulation of thick mucus in the lung and the ion channel across the membrane is disturbed.